-Test Methodology
+Test Methodology & Science

 What IQ Test Accuracy Actually Means

 In psychometrics, accuracy is not a single property — it is the combination of two distinct but related concepts: reliability and validity.
-A test can be reliable without being valid, and questions of both need to be answered before a score can be interpreted with confidence.
+A test can be reliable without being valid, and both need to be answered before a score can be interpreted with confidence.

 Internal Consistency and Cronbach’s Alpha